LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** Get this information from the service provider.

 **Notes of caution:** Many service providers have automated systems for reporting leaks as soon as they are found and tagged.
 However, some companies still provide paper or pdf reports days or even weeks later.
 It is important to understand the expectations between the duty holder and the service provider.

+### RS

+**Data type:** Integer

+**Default input:** N/A

+**Description:** An integer indicating the number of required surveys at each facility per calendar year.

+**Notes on acquisition:** Survey frequencies can be based on regulatory requirements, company policies, or can be fabricated by the modeler to explore different scenarios.

+**Notes of caution:** Note that just because a number of surveys is prescribed, it does not mean that this number of surveys will necessarily be performed.
+For example, if labour limitations exist (i.e., not enough crews are available to inspect the number of facilities in the program) or if environmental conditions are unsuitable (i.e., a particular facility is in a cloudy location that cannot be accessed by satellite), the performed number of surveys may be less than the prescribed number.
+This variable is not required for continuous measurement methods.

+**RS** may also be set in the infrastructure file.
+To do so, it must not be present in the **methods parameters**

 ### scheduling